tari-project/tari/RFC/src/RFC-0340_VNConsensusOverview.md

-Given these trade-offs, there is strong evidence to suggest that [HotStuff] BFT, when implemented on the Tari DAN will provide BFT security guarantees with liveness performance in the sub-second scale and throughput on the order of thousands of instructions per second.
+Given these trade-offs, there is strong evidence to suggest that [HotStuff] BFT, when implemented on the Tari DAN will provide BFT security guarantees with liveness performance in the sub-second scale and throughput on the order of thousands of instructions per second, if the benchmarks presented in the [HotStuff] paper are representative.

 ### Implementation